A guest post by John Hicks

 Learning touch-typing at home and in the classroom

 TTRS is a program designed to help dyslexic students learn to touch-type and improve their reading and spelling skills, as well as self-esteem.
 It does this by taking a multi-sensory approach in which words are presented with audio, text and visual hand position cues.
 Research has shown this is an optimal way for dyslexic students to learn.

-Hearing words read aloud, seeing words on screen, and typing the key combinations reinforces spelling and boosts memory for learning.
+Hearing words read aloud, seeing words on the screen, and typing the key combinations reinforces spelling and boosts memory for learning.
 The words typed in TTRS are also carefully organized to teach phonics.
-As a child learns to type he or she gradually builds up implicit knowledge of English spelling conventions.
+As a child learns to type, he or she gradually builds up implicit knowledge of English spelling conventions.